-The year is coming to an end and a new year means new opportunities and new goals for 2019.
+Marking the halfway point of 2019 means new opportunities and new goals for 2020.
 For some of you, one of your goals might be entering retirement.
 It’s an exciting transition, but one that requires careful planning to ensure you’re prepared and will have a successful retirement.

 1. Your Retirement Income Plan Needs a Test Drive